llahti/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image2]

 Here is an exploratory visualization of the data set.
-It is a histogram showing quantity of traffic sgns in each category.
+It is a histogram showing quantity of traffic signs in each category.

 ![alt text][image1]